 So what do you need to be a freelance writer?
 First, let me tell you what you don’t need: a fancy degree in journalism, English or creative writing.

-You know what my degrees are in?
+Do you know what my degrees are in?
 Political science and criminal justice.

 Do I write about those things as a freelancer?
 Nope.